find your perfect postgrad program

 Residents with a taste for spending are well served by Liverpool, with a wealth of independent shops around the city centre.
 The heart of independent retail sector is Bold Street, with its quirky shops and alfresco cafes making it a popular destination.

-For the more mainstream stores, the massive Liverpool One shopping mall will keep you busy.
+For the more mainstream stores, the massive Liverpool One shopping mall will keep you busy, with over 100 retail outlets, plus entertainment including cinema, crazy golf and am escape room.
 Designer labels can be found at the Cavern Walks shopping centre, located in the Cavern Quarter.

 Related articles